 When managing corn crops for high yields, remember it’s always best to start with a clean field.
 Start with an Autumn™ Super(2)** herbicide application in the fall, and the following spring use Corvus® herbicide(2, 27) as a pre-emergence herbicide that has complementary modes of action to control early-season problem weeds.
 Corvus pre-emergence herbicide from Bayer is the only corn herbicide to offer burndown and reactivation.
 Burndown activity helps fields start clean, while reactivation controls late weeds, keeping weeds away all season long.

 The multiple modes of action in Corvus deliver consistent, broad-spectrum control of grasses and broadleaf weeds, including weeds resistant to glyphosate-, ALS-, PPO- and triazine-based herbicides.

+Proactive resistance management can best be achieved by implementing a two-pass program to manage weeds.
 A recommended two-pass program starts with a pre-emergence application of Corvus herbicide.
 The second pass should include a postemergence product such as Laudis® herbicide (27).
-If using Laudis following an application of Corvus, add another effective herbicide with a different mode of action, such as DiFlexx® (4) herbicide, Liberty® (10) or atrazine, to ensure you are using multiple modes of action in your weed control.
+If using Laudis following an application of Corvus, add another effective herbicide with a different mode of action, such as DiFlexx® DUO(4) herbicide or atrazine, to ensure you are using multiple modes of action in your weed control.

 To learn more about using herbicides with effective modes of action, refer to the Herbicide Resistance Management Guide.
 To explore the recommendations of Respect the Rotation™, the Bayer resistance management program, contact your local Bayer sales representative or talk to your regional agronomist.